 Native to Asia and Eastern Russia, the emerald ash borer was accidently shipped to the United States in wooden pallets made of untreated ash wood from Asia.
 Since its original detection in Michigan in 2002, the beetle has spread across much of the Eastern United States and Canada – primarily through the careless and unintentional transportation of firewood and other wood products.
-In fact, the 2009 outbreak in St. Paul can be traced to a single home owner who professed to brining firewood back from a camping trip in an infected area in Wisconsin – over 100 miles away.
-Similarly, the 2014 outbreak in Winona can be traced to particular neighborhoods where it appears the beetle was spread through human movement as opposed to natural migration.
+In fact, the when it first appeared in St. Paul in 2009 it was traced to a single home owner who professed to brining firewood back from a camping trip in an infected area in Wisconsin – over 100 miles away.
+Similarly, when it was discovered in Winona, MN, in 2014 it was traced to particular neighborhoods where it appears the beetle was spread through human movement as opposed to natural migration.

 It might.
 All species of ash (Fraxinus sp.) are susceptible to EAB and none have any natural resistance.
 There are over 2,000 ash trees in City rights-of-way and some 200+ in developed parks.
 Ash represents 25% of the total tree population in some areas of the city.
 In addition, ash is one of the most common tree covers in the bottomlands along the Cannon and Mississippi rivers, on the bluffs and in agricultural areas.

 To help prevent the spread of EAB, avoid cutting down an unhealthy ash tree May-August unless the wood will be chipped at the site.
-Until EAB is found in Red Wing, there are no restrictions on the movement of ash wood in the community.
 You can take wood to the compost site on Bench Street during open hours.
 Ash trees make good firewood and it’s safe to cut and store uncovered if it came from a healthy tree.
-If the tree was sick, plan to cover and seal the pile while it seasons to prevent the spread of emerald ash borer (EAB).
+If the tree was sick, plan to cover and seal the pile while it seasons to prevent the spread of Emerald Ash Borer (EAB).

 Many kinds of trees grow well in Red Wing including varieties of maple, linden, hackberry, honeylocust and others.
 To learn about trees recommended for southeast Minnesota, visit www.extension.umn.edu/distribution/naturalresources/DD6574.html